radema/pact-ai/docs/getting_started.md

-# Getting Started with PACT-AI
+# Getting Started with GEAS-AI

-Welcome to **PACT-AI (Protocol for Agent Control & Trust)**, the governance layer for **Software Engineering 3.0**.
-PACT ensures that AI agents operate within a controlled, "Spec-First" environment, where every action is anchored in a cryptographically sealed blueprint.
+Welcome to **GEAS-AI (Governance Enforcement for Agentic Systems)**, the governance layer for **Software Engineering 3.0**.
+GEAS ensures that AI agents operate within a controlled, "Spec-First" environment, where every action is anchored in a cryptographically sealed blueprint.

 ## 🛠 Prerequisites